What Is A Female Orgasm?

 All orgasms vary in intensity, frequency and duration.
 One person may describe it as an intense tingling sensation all over the body, whereas for another the defining feature might be the sense of elation.
 These sensations will also depend on the type of orgasm you’re having!
-That might be anal, clitoral or even a nipple orgasm...
+That might include anal, clitoral or even a nipple orgasm.

-Is it normal for a girl to never orgasm?
+Is it normal to never have an orgasm?

-The answer to this question isn't straightforward.
-If you're someone who has never orgasmed during sex - you're not alone.
-In fact, a study in 2018 revealed that just 65% of heterosexual women climax during sex, while 95% of heterosexual men orgasm during sex.
+The answer to this question isn't so simple.
+If you've never had an orgasm during sex, you're not alone.
+For example, one study in 2018 showed that only 30% of heterosexual women reported regular orgasms from penetrative sex, while 95% of heterosexual men had orgasms every time.

-But while it’s very common for a woman to not climax during sex, this doesn't have to be the case every time!
+Even though it's less common for women to have an orgasm during sex, this doesn't have to be the case every time!

-Decades of inadequate sexual education around female sexual pleasure has left many women not getting the correct stimulation in the bedroom.
-Likewise, because masturbation has been taboo for so long, many women haven't explored their bodies to work out what they like!
-This can mean they are short-changed in the bedroom.
+Decades of inadequate sexual education around female sexual pleasure has led to insufficient stimulation for many women during sex.
+Since masturbation has also been taboo for so long, many women have yet to truly explore their bodies to find out what they like.
+This can lead to being short-changed in the bedroom.

 What happens when a woman doesn’t climax

-The problem with not orgasming consistently is that it can take on a toll on your sex drive.
-This is probably not a surprise - because if you are consistently not reaching the desired outcome, it’s natural your desire for sex will wane.
+This can range from issues like stress, depression, distraction, not being pleasured in the right way, or gynecological issues.
+The problem with inconsistent orgasms is that it can take on a toll on your sex drive.
+Unsurprisingly, if you're consistently not reaching the desired outcome, it’s natural for sexual desire to wane.

 This can also become a self-perpetuating cycle that doesn’t only lead to a low sex drive.
 Unpleasurable or unsatisfying sex can also lead to relationship dissatisfaction and low self-esteem.
 Oxytocin (that hormone released by your brain) can increase feelings of emotional attachment, which is why having orgasms with a partner can be important for romantic relationships.